-Please note that the data of a Sea-Bird .cnv file are not imported if longitude or latitude could not be retrieved from the file.
-If the cruise and/or station name are not found ODV assigns unknown and the file's name, respectively.
+Please note that the data of a Sea-Bird .cnv file are not imported if longitude or latitude cannot be retrieved from the file.
+If the cruise and/or station names are not found ODV assigns unknown and the file's name, respectively.

-Collections created during import of Sea-Bird .cnv files now have an additional Comments meta variable holding for every station the name of an associated comments file that is automatically created by ODV and located in the misc/comments directory of the collection.
+Collections created during import of Sea-Bird .cnv files contain an additional Comments meta variable holding for every station the name of an automatically created comments file located in the misc/comments directory of the collection.
 The comments file contains all header lines extracted from the top of the .cnv file, usually containing important information such as sensor identification and calibration data.
 Clicking on the Comments metadata value shows the contents of the comments file in your web-browser.
+ODV also extracts operator and ship/vessel metadata from the cnv file and provides the values in the Operator and Ship meta variables.